 The ‘Stilted One’ here was merely the latest incarnation of a low-level demon with a penchant for possession.
-Every so often when the heat got too hot or the ‘role’ got too old, this method actor would jump to a new body and create a new ‘character’.
-In the decades I’d know him, he’d been a woman, a child, a Wall Street tycoon, and apparently now he was a hustler with a cane and an offensively gaudy jacket.
-I hate pop culture.
+Every so often when the heat got too hot or the ‘role’ too old, this method actor would jump to a new body and create a new ‘character’.
+In the decades that I’d know him he’d been a woman, a child, a Wall Street tycoon, and apparently now he was a hustler with a cane and an offensively gaudy jacket.

-Any mortal body with a burden of sin or in a suggestible state was open for these kinds of possession.
-At times this could become quite a hassle, since one must remain aware that any damage done to the body would remain after the demon departed.
+Any mortal body with a burden of sin or in a suggestible state was open to his kind of possession.
+At times it could become quite a hassle, since I’d have to keep in mind that any damage done to the body would remain after the demon departed.
 Not to mention that if the vessel died you’d lose the demon too– meaning an overzealous interrogation could send your source back to Hell and make you a murderer.

-Luckily, two things aided me in this situation.
+Luckily, two things aided me in this particular situation.
 First, I was in a hurry, so I didn’t really care.
-Second, I’d known this particular demon long enough to know he didn’t want to go to Hell any more than this two-bit pimp he’d decided to slum in.
+Second, I’d known this demon long enough to know that he didn’t want to go to Hell any more than the two-bit pimp he’d decided to slum in.
 I consciously eased my grip and let blood return to his brain.
-I didn’t want ‘The Stilted One’ getting any dumber on my account – as if that were possible.
-He already had a stupid street name, was possessed by a demon, and walked with a cane without an obvious need
+I didn’t want ‘The Stilted One’ getting any dumber on my account.

 Hacking and coughing, he cut back into the jive routine almost immediately, so I zeroed in on his demon better half.
-Its name lacked importance, if for no other reason than that he’d had so damned many of them.
-He was The Rumplestiltskin, The Great Gazoo, the very Genie-in-the-Lamp; the one who always has what you need – for a price you’d never imagine.
-But to me, when I wasn’t yelling expletives at him like I was now, he would always be known as…
+Its name lacked importance, if for no other reason than he’d had so damned many of them over the centuries.
+He was The Rumplestiltskin, The Great Gazoo, the Genie-in-the-Lamp; the one who always has what you need for a price that you’d never imagine.
+But to me, when I wasn’t yelling expletives at him like I was then, he would always be known as…

 “Snots!”
 I forced twelve packs of gravel and a steel edge into my voice.
 “I swear I am this close to tearing the rest of your limbs off.
-You won’t die, but you’ll slither on your belly for my delight, until I decide to call down fire and brimstone on your ass so hot it’ll make the sun seem like a popsicle.
+You won’t die, but you’ll slither on your belly like the snake you are until I decide to call down fire and brimstone on your ass so hot it’ll make the sun seem like a fuckin’ popsicle.
 I am hanging by a very thin thread here.
-You don’t want to see me snap.”
+You don’t want to see it snap.”
 I clipped off that last sentence with a flaming sword exclamation point; the blade burst from my right hand and leapt up to tickle The Stilted One’s nostrils.

-We’d done this routine so many times over the years and I was always impressed by my ability to conjure new and inventive threats.
-It had become such a practiced game between he and me that it had degenerated to casual conversation between friends the last few times we’d met.
-I actually couldn’t remember the last time I’d drawn the sword on him.
-Having to use this kind of force on him scared the hell out of me on some levels.
+We’d done this routine so many times over the years that I was always impressed by my ability to conjure new and inventive threats.
+It had become such a practiced game between us that it had degenerated to casual conversation between friends the last few times we’d met.
+I couldn’t remember the last time I’d drawn the sword on him.
+Having to use this kind of force on him scared the hell out of me on some level.
 Seeing my refection in the dark eyes of The Stilted One as they widened with genuine terror, I had to admit the truth in some of Enoch’s appraisal of me.
 But as I thought of what was at stake, I decided that if this ‘state’ brought the results I wanted I’d still be just as satisfied.

-It was an irrational response and exactly the kind of thing I’d been waiting for.
+It was an irrational response and exactly the kind of thing that I’d been waiting for.
 I felt a predatory smile crack my face in half.
-Snots knew on some level that he couldn’t escape me.
+Snots knew that he couldn’t escape me.
 The people in this neighborhood had seen enough of trouble to know how not to see it, graciously leaving us alone and undisturbed in the alley.
-Even if Snots could jump from this body, he wouldn’t get far from me.
-He’d broken character now; and I knew if he was ready to fly like a bird, I could make him sing like a canary.
+Even if Snots could jump from this body, he wouldn’t get far.
+He’d broken character now; and I knew that if he was ready to fly like a bird, I could make him sing like a canary.